0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 | When the node is down & URL is not set to empty > 48 hours  | Storage provider can be replaced     |

 <sup>*</sup> Sanctions (salary impacts) are not compounded.
 If there are few sanctions, the most strict one should be applied.
+The sanctions can only be removed after 1 month from the incident.

 ### KR4 - Free storage